 The Sports Premium funding at Culgaith is ring-fenced and must be used to develop PE and Sports provision for the benefit of children aged 5-11 years old so that they develop a healthy lifestyle now and the future.
 It is used to make additional and sustainable enhancements to our PE provision.

-We use it to develop and add to the PE and school sport activities that we already offer – this year we have already used it to add gymnastics, football coaching and dance.
+We use it to develop and add to the PE and school sport activities that we already offer – this year we have already used it to add gymnastics, football coaching, swimming and dance as well as much more.

 We use it to make sustainable improvements that will benefit future children; buying equipment, and providing existing staff with training.